 Certain elements of our business and software solutions, particularly our origination and analytics solutions, involve the processing and storage of personally identifiable information, or PII, such as banking information and PII of our customers' clients.
 We may also have access to PII during various stages of the implementation process of our solutions or during the course of providing customer support.
 Furthermore, as we develop additional functionality, we may gain greater access to PII and process additional PII.
 While we maintain policies, procedures, and technological safeguards designed to protect the confidentiality, integrity, and availability of this information and our information technology systems, we cannot entirely eliminate the risk of improper, unlawful, or unauthorized access to, or disclosure, alteration, corruption, unavailability, or loss of PII or other data that we process or maintain, other security events that impact the integrity or availability of PII or other data or our systems and operations, or the related costs we may incur to mitigate the consequences from certain events such as the following:

 As we integrate artificial intelligence, or AI, technologies to enhance efficiency and innovation, we must acknowledge associated cybersecurity risks.
 AI systems, while beneficial, can be exploited by cybercriminals for sophisticated attacks that evade traditional security measures.
+Bad actors around the world use increasingly sophisticated methods, including the use of AI, to engage in illegal activities involving the theft and misuse of PII, confidential data, and intellectual property.
 Unauthorized access to AI tools may lead to data manipulation, deepfake generation, and highly personalized spear-phishing campaigns.
 The rapid advancement of AI increases complexity in cyber threats.
-We are committed to robust security protocols, but investors should be aware of inherent risks.

 - changes to, and complexity of, techniques used to obtain unauthorized access to, or sabotage IT systems and infrastructure, which generally are not identified until after an initial launch against a target, resulting in a reduced ability to anticipate or implement adequate preventive measures;- continued refinement, updating, and replacement of our internal systems and technology, particularly when adopting new technologies and new methods of sharing data and communicating internally and with customers and partners;- the acquisition of new companies and their solutions, requiring us to integrate, improve, and secure different or more complex IT environments and technologies;- authorization by our customers to third-party technology providers to access their clients' data, which may lead to our customers' inability to protect their data that is stored on our servers;- our limited control over our customers or third-party technology providers, or the processing of data by third-party technology providers, which may not allow us to maintain the integrity or security of such transmissions or processing; and - increased risk of security compromises associated with our employees working remotely.

-As of the date of this Quarterly Report on Form 10-Q, we have not experienced any material impact to the business or operations resulting from cybersecurity attacks; however, we and our third-party vendors have experienced non-material incidents in the past, and because of the frequently changing nature of attack techniques, along with the increased volume and sophistication of the attacks, there is the continued potential for us to be adversely impacted.
+Like other companies in our industry, we, and our third party vendors, have experienced threats and cybersecurity incidents relating to our information technology systems and infrastructure.
+Because of the frequently changing nature of attack techniques, along with the increased volume and sophistication of the attacks, there is the continued potential for us to be adversely impacted.
 This impact could result in reputational, competitive, operational or other business harm, as well as financial costs, including fines from regulators and other regulatory action.
 We maintain cybersecurity insurance in the event of an information security or cyber incident, however, the coverage may not be sufficient to cover all financial losses.
-In these circumstances, it may be difficult or impossible to cure such a cybersecurity incident or compromise in order to prevent customers from potentially terminating their contracts with us.
+In these circumstances, it may be difficult or impossible to cure such a cybersecurity incident, data breach, or other compromise in order to prevent customers from potentially terminating their contracts with us.
 Furthermore, although our customer contracts typically include limitations on our potential liability, there can be no assurance that such limitations of liability would be adequate.
 We also cannot be sure that our existing general liability insurance coverage and coverage for errors or omissions will be available on acceptable terms or in sufficient amounts to cover one or more claims or that our insurers will not deny or attempt to deny coverage as to any future claim.
-The successful assertion of one or more claims against us, the inadequacy or denial of coverage under our insurance policies, litigation to pursue claims under our policies, or the occurrence of changes in our insurance policies, including premium increases or the imposition of large deductible or coinsurance requirements, could materially and adversely affect our business and results of operations.
+The successful assertion of one or more claims against us, the inadequacy or denial of coverage under our insurance policies, litigation to pursue claims under our policies, or the occurrence of changes in our insurance policies, including premium increases or the imposition of large deductible or coinsurance requirements, could adversely affect our business and results of operations.